tpg/vitamin/README.md

 ```

 Vitamin sets up Ziggy routes in the `resources/js/routes.js` file.
 This file needs to be regenerated each time your change your Laravel routes.
 Vitamin does this automatically by creating a simple Vite plugin that will run the `yarn routes` script each time a Laravel routes file changes.
 However, if you ever need to rebuild the routes, simply run `yarn routes` yourself.

-## Using this with Attaché
-Attache is an opinionated deployment solution for Laravel.
-However, it was designed around how I used Webpack.
-Vite has changed a few things and now breaks how Attaché works.
-However, you can fool Attaché into working by simply creating an empty `public/js` and an empty `public/css` directories and making sure to include `public/build` in the `assets` setting.
-That way Attaché will copy the empty `js` and `css` directories, as well as the compiled assets in `build`.
-Alternatively you can use Envoy easily enough.